eddyerburgh/blog/_posts/2017-03-12-mock-vuex-in-vue-unit-tests.md

 </script>
 ```

-For the purposes of this test, we don't care what the actions do, or what the store looks like.
-We just need to know that these actions are being fired when they should, and that they are fired with the expected value.
+For the purposes of this test, you don't care what the actions do, or what the store looks like.
+You just need to know that these actions are being fired when they should, and that they are fired with the expected value.

-To test this, we need to pass a mock store to Vue when we mount our component.
+To test this, you need to pass a mock store to Vue when you mount your component.

-In this tutorial we will be using <a rel="noopener" href="https://github.com/eddyerburgh/avoriaz">avoriaz</a>, which has a mount method.
+In this tutorial you'll use <a rel="noopener" href="https://github.com/eddyerburgh/avoriaz">avoriaz</a>, which has a `mount` method.
 We can pass the store as an option to mount.

 Let's see what this looks like: